 The Command shall include a start date-time and an end date-time, defining the ‘APC [n] Setting Period’ over which this setting is to apply, and the input or output level which is to be set.

-ESME shall reject the Command where the specified APC [n] Limit Period has a duration of more than 24 hours.
+ESME shall reject the Command where the specified APC [n] Setting Period has a duration of more than 24 hours.

 In executing the Command, ESME shall be capable of: